The engineering behind the roll.

 Why a continuous roll changes the format.

 Most of a rapid test is not chemistry.
-It is the cassette around the chemistry.
+It is the cassette, accessories, and packaging around the chemistry.
 Plastic, foil, desiccant.
 The format dictates manufacturing, logistics, cold chain, and unit economics.

-A continuous roll inverts this.
+A continuous roll flips that.
 Chemistry stays.
 Packaging does not.
-Geometry replaces plastic.
+Geometry replaces the housing.
 The strip becomes its own platform.

 From there, everything cascades.
 Logistics scales with chemistry, not packaging.
-Manufacturing runs on industrial roll-to-roll equipment, not adapted from laboratory batch processes.
+Manufacturing is built for industrial roll-to-roll lines, not laboratory batch processes.
 One reader serves the full assay menu.
 One consumable serves handheld, reader, and kiosk deployment.

 A continuous roll is not a packaging change.
 It is a platform change.